cmndrsn/mer-quality/content/survey-items.md

 #### Cleaning & preprocessing

 -   If the dataset contains contextual biases, the training distribution is resampled to reduce bias and increase comparability to existing reference standards.
-Examples include real-world representative samples or comparison to previous studies examining similar demographics/musical styles.
+For example, they study might validate their findings through real-world representative samples or comparison to previous studies examining similar demographics/musical styles.
 -   Data classes are adequately represented and convincingly measure how well the dataset fits the real-world problem.

 #### Maintenance

 -   Contextually biased data is addressed using curation, including infrastructure, tools, and practices for maintaining nonstatic datasets that grow over time.
-Examples include a human-centered approach to data collection (e.g., game-ification, retention incentives), a controlled approach to data collection (e.g., consistency in the number of annotators per song), or version control tracking changes to the data.
+Examples include a user-centered approach to data collection (e.g., game-ification, retention incentives), a controlled approach to data collection (e.g., consistency in the number of annotators per song), or version control tracking changes to the data.

 #### ML building